chrisboulton/php-resque/README.md

 The difference with php-resque is that if a forked child does not exit nicely (PHP error or such), php-resque will automatically fail the job.

+	$ JOB_STRATEGY=fork php resque.php

+#### Fastcgi ####

+The fastcgi strategy executes jobs over a fastcgi connection to php-fpm.
+It may offer a lower overhead per job in environments with lots of very short jobs.

+	$ JOB_STRATEGY=fastcgi php resque.php

+Fastcgi accepts two additional parameters.  `FASTCGI_LOCATION` sets the location of the php-fpm server.
+This can either be a host:port combination or a path to a unix socket. `FASTCGI_SCRIPT` sets the path to the script used to receive and run the job in the php-fpm process.

+#### In Process ####

+For cases when the other two strategys are not available the in-process strategy will run jobs in the same process as the worker.
+This is not recommended as failures in the job may turn into failures in the worker.

+	$ JOB_STRATEGY=inprocess php resque.php

 ### Signals ###